 The most material credit risk that the Group is exposed to is reinsurer default risk arising from default of one or more reinsurance counterparties.
 This risk is modelled stochastically with assumed default risk parameters based on exposure to individual reinsurers, credit ratings of those reinsurers, and assumed default rates and subsequent recoveries calibrated using historic data.

-The Group is also exposed to premium debtor default risk and cash at bank default risk, although these risks are not considered material.
+The Group is also exposed to premium debtor default risk and cash at bank default risk, and although these risks are not considered material they are also quantified within the capital model.